 Throughout her career, she has worked with a range of organizations: AAA, American Electric Power, Hilton Hotels, NASA, Lidl, LinkedIn, Red Hat, Zippo, the US Department of Justice, the United States Army, The United Way, and others.

-Following college, Myla perused her passion for fashion and began a career in specialty retail where she held several management positions in boutique clothing and cosmetic.
+Following college, Myla perused her passion for fashion and began a career in specialty retail where she held several management positions in boutique clothing and cosmetics.
 Along with wardrobe styling, merchandise display, and inventory management, she learned to develop customer and employee loyalty.

 Myla quickly realized that she enjoyed the people development side of the business as much as its creative aspects, so she returned to school to earn a degree in distributive education.
-With newfound knowledge in career readiness, Myla worked with high school student to prepare them to enter the workforce and to assist them with job placement and performance.
+With newfound knowledge in career readiness, Myla worked with high school students to prepare them to enter the workforce and to assist them with job placement and performance.
 These tasks required that she engage, motivate and focus her students to craft a plan for their future and follow through.

-After a long and successful career, Myla transitioned from Xerox back to her roots in fashion and opened a successful mobile-boutique business and grew loyal client base.
+After a long and successful career, Myla transitioned from Xerox back to her roots in fashion and opened a successful mobile-boutique business and grew a loyal client base.

-Not long gone from the corporate arena Xerox caught her attention again and she rejoined the organization as a contract trainer.
+Not long gone from the corporate arena, Xerox caught her attention again and she rejoined the organization as a contract trainer.
 Over the course of five years, she facilitated the new-employee curriculum as well as sales, negotiation, and leadership training initiatives.

 Myla has since accepted contracts from a range of training companies taught at The George Washington University as an adjunct faculty member.